truthcoin/www.truthcoin.info/_posts/2022-04-04-lightning-limitations.md

 In that scenario, LN would mainly be valuable for the two things that *only* it can do: instant payment settlment, and [Fraud Proofs](https://www.truthcoin.info/blog/fraud-proofs/).

+**Update (Aug 2022)**: A new [LN video](https://www.youtube.com/watch?v=BjFjK-f9ts0) has come out, seemingly confirming that the LN situation is much more dire than is widely believed.
+So, if you don't take it from me, then take it from them!

 ---

 ### Footnotes